pkolomeitsev/woo-exchange-rate/readme.txt

 == Description ==

-WooCommerce Exchange Rate plugin allows to setup exchange rates for WooCommerce currencies and display to end-user product price for depending on currency.
+WooCommerce Exchange Rate plugin allows to setup exchange rates for WooCommerce currencies and display to end-user product price depending on currency.

 == Installation ==